Long-Term Central Venous Access

 • Patient preference

 LTCVA device placement should always be considered an elective procedure.
 Therefore, before an LTCVA device is placed, the patient should have recovered from any acute infections and the treatment of complications.
 If there is an absolute need for immediate central venous access (CVA), a temporary percutaneous CVA catheter can be placed.
 A history of vascular access catheter insertion, deep venous thrombosis of an upper extremity vein or central vein, thoracic surgery, neck surgery, irradiation, mediastinal and thoracic disease, or a history of congenital cardiac abnormalities should alert the surgeon to possible alterations or changes in the normal venous anatomy and venous drainage patterns.
-Always assess and correct the volume status of the patient (if possible) before attempting elective placement of an LTCVA device.
+Always assess and correct the intravascular volume status of the patient (if possible) before attempting elective placement of an LTCVA device.

 Physical examination, documenting the integrity of the skin, changes in the skin secondary to previous surgical treatment and reconstruction, sites of previous central venous access catheter insertions, evidence of venous obstruction (presence of venous collaterals in the skin of the chest, unilateral arm swelling, or superior vena cava syndrome), and pulmonary reserve, should be performed in every patient.
-If, on clinical examination or by history, there is any suspicion or documented evidence of congenital, treatment-induced, or disease-induced alterations in venous anatomy, consideration should be given to obtaining formal venous imaging prior to attempted LTCVA device placement.
+If, on clinical examination or by history, there is any suspicion or documented evidence of congenital, treatment-induced, or disease-induced alterations in venous anatomy, consideration should be given to obtaining pre-procedural formal venous imaging at a time prior to attempted LTCVA device placement.
 Such venous imaging studies include those described below.

 Duplex Doppler Ultrasonography